cls-02/TeraHz/docs/build.md

 risky, and building from development branches is straight up stupid if you're not a developer.

+Make sure that the repository is cloned into `/home/pi/TeraHz`, as Lighttpd expects to find frontend files inside this directory.

 After cloning and checking out, check the documentation for module dependencies and the required version of python in the `docs/dependencies.md` file.